MWod/AutoImplant_2021/README.md

 The input to the method is a binary mask of the skull with a cranial defect.
 The output of the method is an automatically calculated reconstruction of the cranial defect, or optionally the implant itself (in .nrrd format or .stl ready for 3-D printing).

-TO DO - zdjęcie pipeline

-TO DO - zdjęcie implantów z drukarki 3-D oraz obok wizualizacja z jakiegoś softu
+TODO - Pipeline Photo

+TODO - 3-D Printer Output

+TODO - Visualization of the output in AR

 The full descrption of the proposed method is presented in [Link](TODO)